Skip to content

 You can use these variables in your custom URL template:

-• {{owner}}: the repo owner (or organization) username of the head (source) branch.
+• {{owner}} — the repo owner (or organization) username of the head (source) branch.

-• {{repo}}: the repo name of the head (source) branch.
+• {{repo}} — the repo name of the head (source) branch.

-• {{baseOwner}}: the repo owner (or organization) username of the base (target) branch.
+• {{baseOwner}} — the repo owner (or organization) username of the base (target) branch.

-• {{baseRepo}}: the repo name of the base (target) branch.
+• {{baseRepo}} — the repo name of the base (target) branch.

-• {{pr}}: the pull request number.
+• {{pr}} — the pull request number.

-• {{headBranch}}: the name of the head (source) branch.
+• {{headBranch}} — the name of the head (source) branch.

-• {{baseBranch}}: the name of the base (target) branch.
+• {{baseBranch}} — the name of the base (target) branch.

-• {{path}}: the full path to the file (does not start with /).
+• {{path}} — the full path to the file (does not start with /).

-• {{sha}}: the commit sha of the latest revision in this review.
+• {{sha}} — the commit sha of the latest revision in this review.

-• {{line}}: the line number in the latest revision of the file that best represents the original context in which the comment was made.
+• {{line}} — the line number in the latest revision of the file that best represents the original context in which the comment was made.

-• {{viewLine}}: the line number in the revision in which the discussion currently appears.
+• {{viewLine}} — the line number in the revision in which the discussion currently appears.
 This is the number that appears in the top-right corner of the discussion.
 Not available for code blocks.

-Typically, you'll want to edit and load the latest version of the file into the editor, so you probably want to use {{line}} rather than {{viewLine}}.
+Typically, you'll want to open the latest version of a file into the editor.
+In this case, use {{line}} rather than {{viewLine}}.
 If you need any other variables for your template, please let us know.

 Custom key bindings